zerotodeeplearning/tf2_keras/README.md

 # Tensorflow 2.0 and Keras: what's new, what's shared, what's different
-Repository for the talk on Tensorflow 2.0 and Keras: what's new, what's shared, what's different
+Repository for the talk on Tensorflow 2.0 and Keras: what's new, what's shared, what's different.

 ## Quick start guide

 #### Download and install Anaconda or Miniconda Python 3

-Download [Anaconda](https://www.anaconda.com/download) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and then install it on your system.
+Download [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and then install it on your system.

 #### Open a terminal